plus3it/watchmaker/docs/findings/el8.md

   .. _User Account Passwords Must Be Restricted To A 60-Day Maximum Lifetime: #user-account-passwords-must-be-restricted-to-a-60-day-maximum-lifetime
   .. _OS Must Be Configured In The Password-Auth File To Prohibit Password Reuse For A Minimum Of Five Generations: #os-must-prohibit-password-reuse-for-a-minimum-of-five-generations
   .. _The Installed Operating System Is Not Vendor Supported: #the-installed-operating-system-is-not-vendor-supported
+  .. _All Content In A User's Home Directory Must Be Group-Owned By The Primary User: #all-user-content-in-a-user's-home-directory-must-be-group-owned-by-the-primary-user

   +----------------------------------------------------------------------------------------+---------------------+